Jonsba/jonsba.github.io/_posts/2020-09-16-time-for-a-new-document-editor.md

 In order to accomplish the 2nd point, there can be a lot of time needed to learn the concepts of the software, and/or to find hacks to force the software to produce the desired output.
 Why not to enable the user to design a document in a way that is much closer to his mental representation?
 There could be so much time spared!

-# What comes next?
+## What comes next?

 My plan is first to make a prototype that implements the exposed ideas.
 Like LyX, it will use one of the TeX based document processor as a backend, so that the user can benefit from its quality and power, while having an intuitive interface that doesn't unnecessarily expose the complexity under the hood.
 Once this prototype is done, I will have a better picture of the amount of work the development of such an editor requires.
 Then I could make a decision whether to proceed further or not.

-In my next (coming soon) article, I will show some mockups to give a better picture on how it will look like to write a document with such an editor and explain what are for me the most important considerations for the user interface.
+In [my next article](../../../2020/09/25/some-mockups.html), I will show some mockups to give a better picture on how it will look like to write a document with such an editor and explain what are for me the most important considerations for the user interface.